 - Spare tire, car jack and tire iron – They should already be in the vehicle.
 Check your spare tire periodically to make sure it stays inflated through the winter.

-These are just a few things you should keep in your car...
-Using this emergency car kit checklist can help you prepare in case you're ever stranded.
+These are just a few good things to keep in your car.
+Using this emergency car kit checklist can help you be prepared in case you're ever stranded.
 It's also a good idea to find out whether Titan offers roadside assistance as part of an affordable vehicle insurance policy in your state.

 The provided information and safety suggestions were obtained from sources believed to be reliable and is intended for informational purposes only.
 Titan and its affiliates assume no liability in connection with providing it or your use of it.
 Your circumstances may not warrant or require some or all of the safety suggestions, and there may be additional available safety procedures that are not referenced on this webpage.